Sarit1046/azure-docs/articles/security/fundamentals/ransomware-detect-respond.md

   - **Event Logs Clearing** – especially the Security Event log and PowerShell Operational logs
   - **Disabling of security tools/controls** (associated with some groups)
 - **Don't Ignore Commodity Malware** - Ransomware attackers regularly purchase access to target organizations from dark markets
-- **Integrate outside experts** – into processes to supplement expertise, such as the [Microsoft Detection and Response Team (DART)](https://aka.ms/dart).
+- **Integrate outside experts** – into processes to supplement expertise, such as the [Microsoft Incident Response team (formerly DART/CRSP)](https://aka.ms/dart).
 - **Rapidly isolate** compromised computers using [Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-atp/respond-machine-alerts#isolate-devices-from-the-network) in on-premises deployment.

 ## Responding to ransomware attacks

 ### Incident declaration

-Once a successful ransomware infection has been confirmed, the analyst should verify this represents a new incident or whether it may be related to an existing incident.
+Once a successful ransomware infection has been confirmed, the analyst should verify whether this is a new incident or related to an existing incident.
 Look for currently-open tickets that indicate similar incidents.
 If so, update the current incident ticket with new information in the ticketing system.
 If this is a new incident, an incident should be declared in the relevant ticketing system and escalated to the appropriate teams or providers to contain and mitigate the incident.
 Be mindful that managing ransomware incidents may require actions taken by multiple IT and security teams.
 Where possible, ensure that the ticket is clearly identified as a ransomware incident to guide workflow.

 ### Containment/Mitigation